CKC-Technologies/tunl-embedded-payment-form/README.md

 The above code could be called from a client side fetch call to retreive the unique url and then dynamically render the iframe.
 This code could also be modified to accept a JSON body that would allow some custom options to be passed in.

+#### Security Warning !

-Keep in mind, this is potentially a sensitive operation and you should review for secure implementation.
+> Keep in mind, this is potentially a sensitive operation and you should review for secure implementation.
 For example, the `iframe_referer` should always be a statically set value that is a domain you own.

-It should *_NOT_* be allowed to be set dynamically via JSON options passed in.
+> It should *_NOT_* be allowed to be set dynamically via JSON options passed in.
 This parameter helps to ensure that the form is ONLY allowed to be embedded on your site/application.

 Alternatively you could modify this code to be completely Server Side Rendered.
 Checkout [`src/index.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/index.php) for an example that uses this technique.